kuiperzone/Publish-AppImage/README.md

 ## Build HelloWorld ##
 A simple "HelloWorld" terminal demo application is provided with the script and the configuration (.conf) file.
+You may use the .conf and `appdata.xml` files contained in this demo as templates for your own application.

+Let's start by building and running the "HelloWorld" demo.
 Clone or download the entire project, and follow the instructions below.

 <img title="Terminal Screenshot" alt="Terminal Screenshot" src="Screenie.png" style="width:50%;max-width:600px;"/>